Frederick Herzberg: Research

-Herzberg proposed the motivator-hygiene theory, also known as the two-factor theory of job satisfaction.
-According to his theory, people are influenced by two sets of factors.
+Motivator–hygiene theory

-The idea is that hygiene factors will not motivate, but if they are not there, they can lower motivation.
+Herzberg is often considered to be a pioneer in the theory of motivation.
+According to his motivator–hygiene theory, also known as the two-factor theory of job satisfaction, people are influenced by two sets of factors: hygiene or maintenance factors, and motivators.
+The idea behind this distinction is that hygiene factors will not motivate, but if they are not there, they can lower motivation.
 These factors could be anything from clean toilets and comfortable chairs, to a reasonable level of pay and job security.
 The theory deals with satisfaction and dissatisfaction in jobs which are not affected by the same set of needs, but instead occur independently of each other.
-Herzberg's theory challenged the assumption that "dissatisfaction was a result of an absence of factors giving rise to satisfaction."
+Herzberg's theory challenged the assumption that "dissatisfaction was a result of an absence of factors giving rise to satisfaction".

 Motivational factors will not necessarily lower motivation, but can be responsible for increasing motivation.
 These factors could involve job recognition, potential for promotion or even the work in itself.

-Herzberg (1987) describes the growth factors (or motivators) as "achievement, recognition for achievement, the work itself, responsibility, and growth or advancement," which are intrinsic.
-Intrinsic factors include "orientations toward money, recognition, competition, and the dictates of other people, and the latter includes challenge, enjoyment, personal enrichment, interest, and self-determination."
+Herzberg (1987) describes the growth factors (or motivators) as "achievement, recognition for achievement, the work itself, responsibility, and growth or advancement", which are intrinsic.
+Intrinsic factors include "orientations toward money, recognition, competition, and the dictates of other people, and the latter includes challenge, enjoyment, personal enrichment, interest, and self-determination".
 The hygiene factors (or dissatisfaction-avoidance), which are extrinsic to the job, are "company policy and administration, supervision, interpersonal relationships, working conditions, salary, status, and security".
 This extrinsic factor "refers to doing something because it leads to a distinct outcome, something external you expect to receive, and the latter refers to doing something because it is inherently interesting or enjoyable, an internal reward."